MicrosoftDocs/win32/desktop-src/SecAuthN/using-sspi-with-a-windows-sockets-server.md

 ---
-Description: 'This sample program works with the client program Using SSPI with a Windows Sockets Client.
-Both sample programs use the header file SspiExample.h which can be found in Header File for SSPI Client and Server Samples.' ms.assetid: '4fa044c7-cce2-4a43-8f68-16cf3a4daaee'
+Description: This sample program works with the client program Using SSPI with a Windows Sockets Client.
+Both sample programs use the header file SspiExample.h which can be found in Header File for SSPI Client and Server Samples. ms.assetid: 4fa044c7-cce2-4a43-8f68-16cf3a4daaee
-title: Using SSPI with a Windows Sockets Server
+title: Using SSPI with a Windows Sockets Server ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using SSPI with a Windows Sockets Server